Didn't we start businesses to take better care of our health?

 Published research in Diabetes Care and ACSM National Meeting

 Adjunct faculty teaching leadership and management to our future public health practitioners

 As cool as I make Type 1 Diabetes look, I'm sure you don't want any type of it.

 One of my many missions is to get more movement in your life by swapping out fads for sustainable fitness practices.

 Getting more movement in your day helps reduce your risk for Type 2 Diabetes, insulin resistance, heart disease, and more.
-Even if you’re not a person who checks their blood sugar, a benefit of exercise is that it increases insulin sensitivity.
-Let’s heal your love-hate relationship with fitness, and eventually, your body.
-Living a physically active life is simpler than most 30 minute workouts, anyways.
+Even if you’re not a person who checks their blood sugar, being active still increases your insulin sensitivity.
+This helps prevent Type 2 Diabetes as long as possible.